 How will I receive my test results after my mammogram?

-The WHS Women’s Center staff of fellowship-trained and board-certified radiologists will review and interpret your mammography images.
+The UPMC Washington Women’s Center staff of fellowship-trained and board-certified radiologists will review and interpret your mammography images.
 Once your mammogram is completed, you may resume your normal activities unless your physician directs otherwise.
-If you have any additional questions, please contact the WHS Women’s Center at (724) 223-3313.
+If you have any additional questions, please contact the UPMC Washington Women’s Center at (724) 223-3313.

 You and your physician will be notified of the results of your exam.
 If the radiologist has identified an area of concern, WHS will contact you directly and ask that you return for additional testing, if needed.